 Southern Hills by Choice (SHBC) is the Black Hills Area Community Foundation’s (BHACF) giving society comprised of people from the Southern Black Hills who love their community and understand that philanthropy helps preserve the unique heritage and character of our area.

 SHBC supports a wide variety of proposals.
 Requests can address issues in: Arts and Culture, Environment and Natural Resources, Community and Economic Development, Youth, Social Services, Education, and Animal Welfare.
 Grants will be distributed for charitable work in Hill City, Custer County, Fall River County and/or Oglala Lakota County.
 Historically, our giving circle grants have ranged from $500 to $5000.
 Please include a total budget for the proposed project and the detailed costs related to that total.
-Applications are due on November 9, 2021, and awards will be distributed in early December 2021.

 - Applicants must be an IRS 501(c)3 public charity, school, government entity or religious organization in good standing with the IRS.